 One example of the College's past and current responsiveness to employer and student need is the RMTC, where the College offers the skilled trades programs and customized training to local businesses.
-Self-paced, modularized courses in industrial electricity, machine tool, machine maintenance, welding, pipefitting, HVAC, refrigeration, sheet metal, robotics, instrumentation, and process control are available at the RMTC.
+Self-paced, modularized courses in Industrial Electricity and Electronics, HVAC-R, Machining Technology, Pipefitting, Welding, Renewable Energy, and Industrial Technology and Industrial Trades are available at the RMTC.
 Individuals can sign up for single modules or an entire program within a specified area.

 The RMTC is recognized as a national model for manufacturing training.
-The RMTC faculty and staff work with over 300 area companies and 6,500 individuals yearly to provide skills training and professional development opportunities.
-In 2014, new programs were added in renewable energy and industrial technology.
-Additionally, through a Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant program, the College was able to upgrade equipment in all advanced manufacturing programs. \$1.7 MM in equipment, including an assembly cell for entry level production, was added to the facility.
+The RMTC faculty and staff work with over 75 area companies and approximately 2,000 individuals yearly to provide skills training and professional development opportunities.
+In 2013, new programs were added in the skilled trades arena: Renewable Energy and Industrial Technology.
+Additionally, through a Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant program, the College was able to upgrade equipment in all Advanced Manufacturing Programs. \$1.7 MM in equipment, including an assembly cell for entry level production, was added to the facility.
 Another \$427,408 of equipment was added in 2015 with funding from the State of Michigan Community College Skilled Trades Equipment Program (CCSTEP) with a 25% match provided by the International Brotherhood of Electrical Workers (IBEW) and local employer partners.
 In 2017, the W.K.
 Kellogg Foundation awarded the College \$2.85 MM to start up the iACT program ("Innovative, Accelerated, Credentialed Training"), which is a short-term, accelerated program focused on technical, foundational, and employability skills training.
 We expect additional enrollment growth in many areas of the Industrial Trades, particularly as the economy improves.